jnajera06/PiRates.Stress/README.md

 The use of CRISP-DM methodology on this project made possible to achieve the main goal proposed at the start.
-The predictions of stress levels in students enrolled in a higher education course have been predicted accurately by three different Machine Learning Models.
+The predictions of stress levels in students enrolled in a higher education course have been predicted accurately by five different Machine Learning Models.

 The results and findings of this research point out the need of providing students with